Workiva/react_testing_library/README.md

 ## How Does It Work?

-Rather than dealing with OverReact `UiComponent` instances, or VDom `ReactElement`s, your tests will work with actual DOM nodes.
+Rather than dealing with [OverReact] `UiComponent` instances, or React VDom `ReactElement`s, your tests will work with actual DOM nodes.
 The utilities this library provides facilitate **querying the DOM in the same way the user would.** Finding form elements by their label text *(just like a user would)*, finding links and buttons from their text *(like a user would)*.
 It also exposes a recommended way to find elements by an HTML `data-test-id` attribute value as an "escape hatch" for elements where the text content and label do not make sense or is not practical.

 **This library encourages your Dart web applications to be more accessible** and allows you to get your tests closer to using your components the way a user will, which allows your tests to give you more confidence that your application will work when a real user uses it.

-[__READ MORE__][react-testing-library]

 ## Getting Started